superbox-dev/keba_keenergy_api/README.md

 > ⚠️ **WARNING**
 >
 > This is a low-level API that allows writing values outside the safe operating range.
 > Improper use can damage heating systems and hardware.
+Always check the `extra_attributes`,
+> as these may contain minimum and maximum values.
 >
-> Use at your own risk.
-Advanced users only.
+> **Use at your own risk!**

 <!--end-home-->